Skip to content

 • KPG Run installed

-• Julia environment configured with the required Packages
+• Julia environment configured with the required packages

-• Solver Engines: Ipopt, Gurobi and KNITRO — Gurobi and KNITRO require valid license
+• Solver Engines: Ipopt, Gurobi and Knitro

 • Basic understanding of power systems (helpful but not required)